Glenn Miller: Death

-The AAF band completed their pre-recordings and regular broadcasts on Tuesday, December 12, 1944, and prepared for the anticipated move to France.
-As per Niven's order, Miller was booked on a scheduled Air Transport Command passenger flight from London-Bovingdon to Paris-Orly on Thursday, December 14.
+By Tuesday, December 12, 1944, the Major Glenn Miller Army Air Forces Orchestra completed making their prerecorded and regular broadcasts in England, and prepared for the move to France.
+On Niven's order, Miller was booked on a scheduled Air Transport Command passenger flight from London-Bovingdon to Paris-Orly on Thursday, December 14.

 Miller was on standby for an earlier flight on December 13, but it was canceled due to bad weather in France.
 His reservation on December 14 was also canceled.
-Miller was frustrated and impatient, fearing that arrangements would not be made in time to accommodate the movement of his unit to France.
-On a telephone call to Haynes, he learned that a mutual acquaintance, Lieutenant Colonel Norman Baessell of the Eighth Air Force Service Command at Milton Ernest, was flying to France on December 15.
-It was to be aboard a Noorduyn UC-64A Norseman assigned to him and piloted by Flight Officer John Stuart Morgan.
+Miller grew frustrated and impatient, fearing that arrangements would not be made in time to accommodate the movement of his unit to France.
+On a telephone call to Haynes, he learned that a mutual acquaintance, Lieutenant Colonel Norman F. Baessell of the Eighth Air Force Service Command at Milton Ernest, was flying to France on Friday, December 15.
+It was to be aboard a Noorduyn UC-64A Norseman assigned to him and piloted by Flight Officer John R. Stuart Morgan.
 Baessell invited Miller to join them.